mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

-AtlasIPAccessListSpec defines the desired state of AtlasIPAccessList.
+AtlasIPAccessListSpec defines the target state of AtlasIPAccessList.

 <table>
     <thead>